Follow Your Nose -- Which Code Smells are Worth Chasing?: Threats to Validity

-A basic threat is that a smell might be useful, yet we might fail to identify it due to insensitivity of the target metric or computational limitations.
-Indeed, the concept of computational indistinguishably teach us of different constructs that cannot be differed in polynomial time \cite{goldreich1990note}.
-However, for a practitioner such a smell is (indistinguishable from) a useless smell and there is no reason to invest time in its removal.
-On the other hand, we know that smells that alert on bugs do change metrics as those that we use so this threat is mainly theoretical.

-Smell removals are not always small atomic actions.
-Commits might be tangled \cite{6624018, herbold2020largescale} and serve more than one goal.
-Even when serving one goal, a smell might be removed as part of a large clean up, along with more influential smells.
-It is also possible that while one smell was removed, a different smell was introduced.
-In principle, this can be taken care off by controlling all other smells.
-However, controlling all other smells will be too restrictive in a small data set, leading to basing the statistics on very few cases.
-In the same spirit, while we controlled length and the developer, there might be other confounding variables influencing the results.

-In the \hyperref[sect:actionable-smells]{acted upon smells}, we know that a smell was not removed but we don't know why.
-The developer might not use CheckStyle and was not necessarily aware of the smell.
-It is also possible that developers consider smell removal as less important than their other tasks.
-Another threat might be when the smell is considered important yet the file itself is not considered important (e.g., code that is no longer run, or unimportant functionality).
-Since we require 10 commits in a year, the file might be unimportant, yet it is still maintained.

-The data set contains only files on which we could run CheckStyle.
-Using uncommon syntax can make static analyzers fail \cite{10.1145/1646353.1646374}, so one shouldn't assume that the omitted files behave like those in our data set.
+The dataset contains only files on which we could run CheckStyle.
+Using uncommon syntax can make static analyzers fail \cite{10.1145/1646353.1646374}, so one should not assume that the omitted files behave like those in our dataset.
 We also restricted our files to be files with at least 10 commits.
 We did so since estimating the quality based on less commits will be very noisy.
 While 812 projects had such files, these files are only 26\% of the files.
-It is possible that in files in which the number of commits is small, the behaviour of smells is different.
+It is possible that in files in which the number of commits is small, the behavior of alerts is different.

-One could use other target metrics or even aim for different software engineering goals, obtaining different results, and identifying different smells of interest.
-We used four metrics in order not to be governed by a single one.
+One could use other target metrics or even aim for different software engineering goals, obtaining different results, and identifying different alerts of interest.
+We used three software engineering metrics in order not to be governed by a single one.

+Comparison to similar research increases the validity of our results.
+Yet, even the close in spirit work of Lomio et al. \cite{lomio2021fault} that analyzes the predictive power of SonarCube rules for fault proneness is not comparable simply since the underlying rules are different.
+We showed that our results are aligned with code review remarks \cite{zampetti2022using}, student grades \cite{edwards2017investigating}, and prior work on specific alerts \cite{zampetti2022using, dijkstra1968letters, hovemeyer2004finding,edwards2017investigating, 10.1145/42372.42379, kery2016examining, lenarduzzi2020sonarqube}, all providing external validation.